Herobs/judge-sdk-php/README.md

 Judge API SDK with PHP
 ======================
-A simple judge api sdk write with php.
+A simple judge api sdk write with php for [OPJS](http://opjs.coder.tips).

 Install
 -------